-- (a) Without limiting powers available to any Union Minister, agency or authority or like person or body under an applicable law, the Registrar may: - (i) for the purpose of: - (A) ascertaining whether a company or a director of a company is complying, or has complied, with this Law; - (B) ascertaining whether the Registrar should exercise any of the Registrars rights or powers under this Law; or - (C) detecting offences against this Law; and - (ii) if, in the Registrar's opinion, it is in the public interest to do so, do any of the following: - (A) require a person to produce for inspection relevant documents within that person's possession or control; - (B) inspect and take copies of relevant documents; - (C) take possession of relevant documents and remove them from the place where they are kept, and retain them for a reasonable time, for the purpose of taking copies; or - (D) retain relevant documents for a period which is, in all the circumstances reasonable, if there are reasonable grounds for believing that they are evidence of the commission of an offence. - (b) The Registrar must consult with the Central Bank of Myanmar before exercising any of the powers conferred by sub-section (a) if the purpose of exercising the power relates to a company that is a scheduled bank or other bank or financial institution which is under the supervision of the Central Bank of Myanmar under an applicable law.

-- (c) A person must not obstruct or hinder the Registrar or a person authorised by the Registrar while exercising a power conferred by sub-section (a). - (d) If, following the taking of any action under sub-section (a), the Registrar considers that a prosecution ought to be instituted, the Registrar shall, after considering the advice of the Union Attorney-General's Office, institute proceedings.
+- (a) Without limiting powers available to any Union Minister, agency or authority or like person or body under an applicable law, the Registrar may: - (i) for the purpose of: - (A) ascertaining whether a company or a director of a company is complying, or has complied, with this Law; - (B) ascertaining whether the Registrar should exercise any of the Registrars rights or powers under this Law; or - (C) detecting offences against this Law; and - (ii) if, in the Registrar's opinion, it is in the public interest to do so, do any of the following: - (A) require a person to produce for inspection relevant documents within that person's possession or control; - (B) inspect and take copies of relevant documents; - (C) take possession of relevant documents and remove them from the place where they are kept, and retain them for a reasonable time, for the purpose of taking copies; or - (D) retain relevant documents for a period which is, in all the circumstances reasonable, if there are reasonable grounds for believing that they are evidence of the commission of an offence. - (b) The Registrar must consult with the Central Bank of Myanmar before exercising any of the powers conferred by sub-section (a) if the purpose of exercising the power relates to a company that is a scheduled bank or other bank or financial institution which is under the supervision of the Central Bank of Myanmar under an applicable law. - (c) A person must not obstruct or hinder the Registrar or a person authorised by the Registrar while exercising a power conferred by sub-section (a). - (d) If, following the taking of any action under sub-section (a), the Registrar considers that a prosecution ought to be instituted, the Registrar shall place the document obtained before the Attorney-General or the Public Prosecutor to, if considered appropriate, institute proceedings.
 This sub-section applies without limiting any other powers the Registrar may have under this Law in relation to the matter.

-427. Any person who knowingly and wilfully:

-- (a) fails to comply with a requirement under sub-section 426(a)(ii)(A); or - (b) acts in contravention of sub-section 426(c):
+- 427. Any person who knowingly and wilfully: - (a) fails to comply with a requirement under sub-section 426(a)(ii)(A); or - (b) acts in contravention of sub-section 426(c):

-shall be liable in respect of each offence to a fine of 10,000,000 kyats.
+shall be liable in respect of each offence to a fine not exceeding 200 penalty units.